kcushing1/README-Generator/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   ## Installation
-  skdjfn
+  sadkjfb
   ## Usage
-  kjsdf
+  dsjafb
   ## License
-  This project is licensed with Apache License 2.0s
+  This project is licensed with GNU GPLv3
   ## Contributing
-  kasdf
+  dsjf
   ## Tests
-  sakjdf
+  sdakjb
   ## Questions
-  sjkdf
+  sjdaf
-  If you have any additional questions, please send an email to sjdjf
+  If you have any additional questions, please send an email to adsknf